artsy/eigen/docs/getting_started.md

 **Note**: `yarn pod-install` (which is included in `yarn install:all`) may fail the first time you run it (due to a [bug](https://github.com/orta/cocoapods-keys/issues/127) in a dependency of ours).
 Re-running the command should work.

+## Troubleshooting

+If there are issues setting up the app, see the [troubleshooting doc](docs/troubleshooting.md).

 ## Contribute

 We welcome independent contributions!
 Feel free to open an issue and open a PR and assign one of [Brian Beckerle](https://github.com/brainbicycle), [Pavlos Vinieratos](https://github.com/pvinis), [Mounir Dhahri](https://github.com/MounirDhahri) as a reviewer or anyone else listed [here](https://github.com/artsy/eigen#meta).